 - we’ve made good progress toward finalising the companion Android app and the companion ONLINE web app (for users of Macs, PCs and now or in the future .. connected TVs)

 - the official website, RecreatedZXSpectrum.com has been enhanced to include a list of the games and applications which support the recreated device’s ‘Game-layer’ functionality and those which support the recreated device’s ‘QWERTY-layer’ functionality, (this list is not yet live but when it is it will include hyperlinks to the games and applications)

 Once the first version of the User Manual has been finailsed we may share it with backers (and those who pre-ordered it from us after our Kickstarter appeal closed), so that they can begin to familiarise themselves with some of the more innovative features of the recreated device before it’s despatched to them.

-Until then, thanks for your continued support.
+Until then, thank you for your continued support.

 Regards - Steve Wilcox, Elite

-'The recreated Sinclair ZX Spectrum' (formerly the Bluetooth ZX Spectrum)
+The ‘Recreated ZX Spectrum' (formerly the Bluetooth ZX Spectrum)